top of page

 दीपनं पाचनं रूच्यं लघु शुक्रबलप्रदम्| सरं प्लीहास्रपित्तार्श: क्ृमिदोषत्रयापहम्||७||

-It kindles (dipan is also the word for lamp and the root for the festival of lights, Dipavali) the digestive fire, and it also digests (pachan), it increases appetite (ruchi), it is light (laghu), it is both virility enhancing (shukra) and strength giving (bala).
-It has the flowing quality (sara), it helps the spleen (pleeha), it is effective for haemmorhoids (arsha), worms (krumi) and balances all three doshas (dosha triyapaham).
-[7]
+It kindles (dipan is also the word for lamp and the root for the festival of lights, Dipavali) the digestive fire, and it also digests (pachan), it increases appetite (ruchi), it is light (laghu), it is both virility-enhancing (shukra) and strength-giving (bala).
+It has the flowing quality (sara), it helps the spleen (pleeha), it is effective for hemorrhoids (arsha), worms (krumi), and balances all three doshas (dosha triyapaham).

 Red Wild Amaranth

-Wild amaranth is seasonally available around Spring time, but sometimes it is also available in winter.
-Both the green and red varieties grow well in California.
-This herb finds its way into many different preparations in our home.
-Sometimes, I will include it when churning whole wheat into dough for parathas and chapatis.
-At other times, I will include it in my lentil soups.
-After learning about this, I started to grow red amaranth (see left for the 6-foot tall dude) in my garden.
+Wild amaranth is typically available seasonally around Springtime, although occasionally it can be found in winter as well.
+Both the green and red varieties thrive in California.
+This versatile herb frequently makes its way into various dishes in our household.
+Sometimes, I incorporate it while kneading whole wheat dough for parathas and chapatis.
+Other times, it enhances the flavor of my lentil soups.
+Intrigued by its benefits, I began cultivating red amaranth in my garden, as seen on the left with the towering 6-foot tall plant.

 bottom of page